 Comment

 This instruction addresses “forward-looking statements” that fall outside the coverage of the safe harbor afforded to forward-looking statements by the Private Securities Litigation Reform Act of 1995 (“PSLRA”), 15 U.S.C. § 78u-5(c).
 The PSLRA’s safe harbor has several exclusions.
 For example, the safe harbor does not apply to statements contained in audited financial statements, nor does it apply to various other categories of statements, such as statements made in connection with a going private transaction, a tender offer, or an initial public offering.
 See generally 15 U.S.C. § 78u-5(b).
 When the PSLRA’s safe harbor does not apply, background judicial doctrines may nonetheless govern whether a statement of opinion or a statement accompanied by cautionary language is actionable under Rule 10b-5.
-See, e.g., Retail Wholesale & Dep’t Store Union Local 338 Retirement Fund v.
+See, e.g., Retail Wholesale & Dep’t Store Union Local 338 Ret.
+Fund v.
 Hewlett-Packard Co., 845 F.3d 1268, 1275-76 (9th Cir.
 2017) (concluding that aspirational statements were not capable of being false); In re Oracle Corp.
 Sec.
 Litig., 627 F.3d 376, 388 & n.2 (9th Cir.
-2010) (applying materiality test to forward-looking statements when PSLRA safe harbor did not apply); In re Cutera Sec.
+2010) (applying materiality test to forward-looking statements when the PSLRA safe harbor did not apply); In re Cutera Sec.
 Litig., 610 F.3d 1103, 1111 (9th Cir.
 2010) (holding that “vague statements of optimism” are not actionable); Livid Holdings Ltd. v.
 Salomon Smith Barney, Inc., 416 F.3d 940, 947 (9th Cir.
 2005) (applying the “bespeaks caution” doctrine).

 The term “forward-looking statements” refers generally to management projections of future economic performance, such as sales, revenues, or earnings per share forecasts.
 In the context of the PSLRA safe harbor, the term means “any statement regarding (1) financial projections, (2) plans and objectives of management for future operations, (3) future economic performance, or (4) the assumptions ‘underlying or related to’ any of these issues.”
 No. 84 Empl’r-Teamster Joint Council Pension Trust Fund v.
 Am.
 W. Holding Corp., 320 F.3d 920, 936 (9th Cir.
 2003) (quoting 15 U.S.C. § 78u-5(I)).